rsksmart/RSKIPs/IPs/RSKIP690.md

 anywhere along the way, so the Bridge can compute it.

 **Why a string parameter and not an integer.** The Bridge is a precompiled contract, so parsing happens in the node and not in EVM opcodes.
-The cost is 64 bytes of calldata more than a single word parameter would take: a string is an ABI dynamic type, so it carries an offset word and a length word before its data.
-All four names fit in one 32 byte word, so the data itself costs the same word an integer would have used.
-In exchange the call is self describing and uses names the ecosystem already knows.
+The extra calldata is negligible against a pegout, and in exchange the call is self describing and uses names the ecosystem already knows.

 **Why exact matching.** The accepted set is consensus input.
 It can be widened later but never narrowed, so it starts strict.

-**Why the address string in storage.** It is self describing and needs no new structure, and can be easily converted back to `Address`.
+**Why the address string in storage.** It is self describing and needs no new structure.
 The alternative, a type tag next to the program, is more compact but adds a second thing to keep in sync with the address the user was told about.

 **Why migrate in one step instead of a grace period.** The Bridge already reads several queue keys and writes each entry to exactly one of them, which is how RSKIP146 introduced the transaction hash without a cutoff.
 That change could not move its old entries, because they had no transaction hash to write.
-Here the pre-activation entries already carry everything the new format needs, so they can be rewritten immediately and no window exists where an entry is under two keys.
+Here the entries under `releaseRequestQueueWithTxHash` already carry everything the new format needs, so they can be rewritten immediately and no window exists where an entry is under two keys.

 ## Backwards compatibility